salmaniqbal/pyGrams/docs/tech-report.md

 At first we decided to generate escores from this approach using the sum of the slopes between two periods divided by the standard deviation.
 We found that this works well as it would account for the variety in values we have on the y axis ( document counts ).
 Another option could be standardizing the timeseries values between 0 and 1.
 The disantvantage of this method over the previous two is the fact that it is slower as the kalman filter needs parameter optimization.

 (table with state-space e-scores here and a few plots)
-### which method is best?
+### Which method is best?
 It all depends on what outcome is desirable.
 If we are after a fast output elastically weighted towards the three last periods, considering also the global trend then Porter is best.
 If we are after a relatively fast output looking at emergence patterns anywhere in the timeseries, then quadratic fitting ( or sigmoid , depending on the pattern we are after) is the best solution.
 If accuracy and flexibility on the emergence period range is desired, then the state-space model with the Kalman filter is the best option.
 Pygrams offers all the above options.

 ## Prediction 2 IB

 The popular terms are processed using either Porter or quadratic fitting to separate terms into emerging (usage is increasing over time), stationary (usage is static) or declining (usage is reduced over time).
 Note that we use the last 10 years with Porter's approach to label a term.

 Given the labels, we take the top 25 emergent, top 25 stationary and top 25 declining terms and run usage predictions on these terms.
 The top emergent terms are defined as those with the most positive emergence score, the top stationary terms those with a score around 0, and top declining those with the most negative score.
 Different prediction techniques were implemented and tested, to determine the most suitable approach to predict future trends.
 These techniques are now covered in the following sub-sections.

 ### Naive, linear, quadratic, cubic